 An Interview . . .

 The following interview is taking place by e-mail and will be updated with each response over the course of the Index Festival and On The Corner. . .

-I contacted basement arts around autumn last year, asking if I could get involved in any way, & luckily enough I was asked if I’d like to be a part of their upcoming ‘on the corner’ exhibition of summer 2019.
-With BasementArtsProject being located in Beeston, I feel honoured to have my debut collaborative exhibition to be held in a place I call home.
+I contacted BasementArtsProject around autumn last year, asking if I could get involved in any way and luckily enough I was asked if I’d like to be part of their upcoming ‘On The Corner’ exhibition of summer 2019.
+With BasementArtsProject being located in Beeston I feel honoured to have my debut exhibition to be held in a place I call home.

-The work I’m doing at the moment for the exhibition, is a sort of a response to home, and the changes that I have seen within Leeds, particularly Beeston since being back here.
-Being in the ‘Loughborough bubble’ for 3 consecutive years, has opened my eyes to the changes that have been occurring in Beeston and Leeds without me realising.
+The work I’m doing at the moment for the exhibition, is a sort of response to ideas of home, and the changes that I have seen within Leeds, particularly Beeston, since being back here.
+Being in the ‘Loughborough bubble’ for three consecutive years, has opened my eyes to the changes that have been occurring in Beeston and Leeds without me realising.
 The increasing amount of homelessness Myself and the community have witnessed, has been horrifyingly shocking.
-I noticed so many tents being used for shelter, and as safe haven for the homeless. shocked by the sheer vast of homelessness I’d seen, I want to respond by making work that highlights these issues.
+I noticed so many tents being used for shelter, and as a safe haven for the homeless.
+Shocked by the vast number of homeless people I have seen, I want to respond by making work that highlights these issues.
 My attention is drawn to the tents and what lies within them, imagining and fabricating what goes on inside, and relating these subjects to notions of nostalgia and child like qualities.
 You can expect to see juxtaposing themes, colourful sculptures, drawings and prints, collaged alongside gritty quotes & imagery.